red6rick/Marlin-Digital-Sawdust/README.md

 * Linear Advance is enabled but K value is set to 0 (= optional, set it via gcode M900)
 * Connector for the second hotend is used as fan output for the heatsink fan on the hotend.
 Turns off below 50°C
 * Expects an optical endstop on the Z axis (Z min endstop)
+* Filament runout sensor is enabled
+* Abort print when endstop is hit (optional via gcode)

 A few pictures of the hardware side (UART)